Quantitative Homogenization of Differential Forms: Regularity estimates for differential forms

-\item In Step 2, we show that the form $u$ defined in Step 1 satisfies $\di \delta u = 0$ and is actually a solution of~\eqref{globalestpb}. \item Steps 3, 4 and 5 are the technical steps, we show the $H^2$ boundary regularity for the solution of the more general problem,
+\item In Step 2, we show that the form $u$ defined in Step 1 satisfies $\di \delta u = 0$ and is a solution of~\eqref{globalestpb}. \item Steps 3 to 6 are the technical steps, we show, using the regularity theory for strongly elliptic operators developed in~\cite{mclean2000strongly}, the $H^2$ boundary regularity for the solution of the system